jivahire-com/cpp-thread-safe-cache/docs/GettingStarted.md

         echo "{Your PAT here}" | az devops login  --organization https://azurecsi.visualstudio.com/
     ```

 1. Run the `./start.ps1` script in a powershell window.
-This will setup the build environment (to the default toolchain), download and install any dependencies needed,, load scripts used for build, and display a help menu.
+This will setup the build environment (to the default toolchain), download and install any dependencies needed, load scripts used for build, and display a help menu.
 This should take approximately 20 to 25 minutes, depending on if this is your first time or not.

-    The optional parameter for Toolchains are located under `/tools/cmakes/toolchain`.
+    The optional parameters for Toolchains are located under `/tools/cmakes/toolchain`.
 The default is **arm-eabi-aarch**.
 The default script sets up the environment and can launch VS Code for Dev, Test and Debug.
 To launch VSCode, automatically, add the `-launchVSCode Yes` parameter to `./start.ps1`.

     > **_NOTE:_**
     > 1. If you change a branch, please close any open instance of VS Code and run `./start.ps1` again.